Lewan110/Hotel-room-reservation-database/README.md

   - database should contain information about guests, information about rooms divided into categories, reservations(ordered for type of room and assigned for specyfic type of room).

-  -based on this information we should be able to: make a reservation by assigning a free room according to guests expectations
+  - based on this information we should be able to: make a reservation by assigning a free room according to guests expectations

   - check how many times given person was guest